 With my heart still warm for that achievement, I left for Cairo, Egypt, where I had accepted a job as a teacher in an Italian high school.
 There I kept dreaming about geology, reading books and writing down notes.
-After only three month I left the job and came back home to follow my dreams.
-Everybody was criticizing me but I soon proved I was right.
+After only three months I left the job and came back home to follow my dreams.
+Everybody was criticizing me, but I soon proved I was right.
 I accepted a job as field geologist during the excavation of an important highway tunnel.
 I also had the chance to collaborate with the most famous Italian geologist Mario Tozzi, now a TV star, who had been a teaching assistant of both Parotto and Funiciello while I was a university student.
 After that job I obtained a research assistantship in the same university where I “failed” the doctorate admission.
-I had the chance to work side by side with my old professors, but also with researchers like Sveva Corrado (whom I owe my dream job – I don’t know where I would be without her) and many other professors and researchers among which Antonio Praturlon, a legend of Italian geology.
+I had the chance to work side by side with my old professors, but also with researchers like Sveva Corrado (whom I owe my dream job – it came true through her) and many other professors and researchers among which Antonio Praturlon, a legend of Italian geology.
 I learned a lot from those people.
 I stayed there for 7 years during which I had the chance to travel in UK and USA, where I was even invited to come back for a PhD program!
 I had come full circle.
 My comeback was complete.
 I never went to the USA for that PhD, but I can be satisfied just for having been given the chance.
 I don’t deny sometimes I still regret it.
 I still have a good friendly relationship with Martha Withjack, who’s teaching structural geology at Rutgers University, NJ.
-She was the one to suggest I joined their department and kept on doing so for a while (maybe she could renew her offer one day…).
+She was the one who suggested I’d joined their department and kept on doing so for a while (maybe she could renew her offer one day…).
 As of now, I am no longer working as a geologist.
 The dream job has been shattered.
 I’m doing something different now but try to keep my geology alive through these pages.